Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

 Using the bound \eqref{welchprop1}, we were able to find numerical lower bounds for the number $M$ of states in a mixed $2$-design: $M\ge 4$ for $N=2$ and $M\ge 9$ for $N=3$.
-In particular, when considered as Bloch vectors, states for minimal $2$-design in $2$ dimensions correspond to a tetrahedron, an example of platonic designs, considered in the Appendix \ref{platonic_des}.
+In particular, for $N=2$ the minimal mixed-state $2$-design forms a tetrahedron inside the Bloch ball, an example of Platonic designs, equivalent to a single tetrahedron out of five plotted in Fig. \ref{2221} -- see Appendix \ref{platonic_des}.

-\emph{Connection between pure- and mixed-state designs.}---We will show that a mixed-state $t$-design for single system of size $N$ can be generated from a pure-state $t$-design for bipartite systems of size $N\times N$.
-Since such constellations exist for all dimensions, the following result, proved in Appendix \ref{App_prop2}, implies that mixed-state $t$-designs exist for all $N$.
+\emph{Connection between pure- and mixed-state designs.}---We will show that a mixed-state design for a single system of size $N$ can be generated from a bipartite pure-state design of size $N\times N$.
+Since such constellations exist for all dimensions, the following result, proved in Appendix \ref{App_prop2}, implies that mixed-state $t$-designs exist for every $N$.